Instructions Reference

 #Number Formatting

-XSLT provides three instructions for controlling how numbers and characters appear in the output: xsl:number for generating formatted counters and numbering schemes, xsl:decimal-format for customizing how format-number() renders decimal values, and xsl:character-map for post-serialization character substitutions.
+XSLT provides three instructions for numbers and characters in the output. xsl:number generates formatted counters and numbering schemes. xsl:decimal-format customizes how format-number() renders decimal values. xsl:character-map performs character substitutions after serialization.

 #Contents